Yee On Tea Co.

 Six Famous Pu-erh Mountain Raw Pu-erh Tea (Set 1 of 2)

-its area and annual output are not substantial, its territory is really within the range of Geden.
+In summary, Mangzhi Mountain is located in Yibang District, 15 miles away from Gedeng.
+Its area and annual output are not substantial, its territory is really within the range of Gedeng.
 Jiabu, Xikong is located between Manzhuan and Yibang.
 In the Yibang area, the area is smaller than Mangzhi.
 The three places are also included in the Yibang mountain range.
 And Yiwu, Youle, and Mansa occupy a wide range of areas and large tea plantations and substantial tea production.
 It is therefore logical that they are listed as one of the six tea mountains.
-According to the above research, the order of the six tea Mountains in terms of the territory, the area of tea plantations, and the annual tea production, the ranking should be Yi Wu, Yi Bang, Youle, Mansa, Manzhuan and Geden.
+According to the above research, the order of the six tea Mountains in terms of the territory, the area of tea plantations, and the annual tea production, the ranking should be Yi Wu, Yi Bang, Youle, Mansa, Manzhuan and Gedeng.

 Limited annual production: 2000 sets

 Steep Pu-erh tea in hot boiling water.
 The ratio of tea leaves to water is approximately 1:4 to 1:5. or 8 grams of tea to 125 ml. of water.

 First steep for 5 to 10 sec and discard the water to clean and heat the tea leaves.
 Steep for 20 seconds, and lengthen the time for each subsequent infusion.